Qampi/HTML-CSS/README.md

 ARIA Roles are extra attributes that can be added to HTML elements to convey the message more meanigful. to create a link make use of the 'A'element which stans for ánchor'- we need to add an href attribute with a URL enclosed in quotes.
 This URL is where the link will take us.
 The term href stands for Hypertext Reference to create a URL that is relative to the root level it needs to start with '/' can be known as absolute URL. a URL that is relative to the location of the file start it with ..- goes to one level which is the one mentioned on the URL. can be known as relative URL.
+THE FUNCTION OF HTML:
+HyperText Markup Language, is responsible for marking up the content of a website.
+It informs the user's computer about various elements on the page.
+Cascading Style Sheets, is like the stylist of a web page.
+It is responsible for how everything looks — the colors, fonts, and sizes.
+It is also capable of adding cool animations and interactions to spice things up.
+HTML SYNTAX:
+Html uses tags, which are enclosed in less-than and greater-than symbols, to mark different elements.
+Tags come in two types: opening tags and closing tags.
+For example, the opening tag for a paragraph is <p>, and the closing tag is </p>.
+Html tags work together to define elements, which are like packages containing content.
+Some elements, like paragraphs, require both an opening and a closing tag, while others do not.
+There is another phrase that is emphasized, which we have turned into a separate element by using opening and closing em tags.
+Example of a paragraph that has emphasised elements: <p> <em> for effect </em> </p>.
+HTML document is basically a bunch of HTML elements nested inside each other.
+If you are familiar with computer science, you might recognize that this nesting creates a tree structure, like a family tree with parents, children, and siblings.

 CSS- INTRO
 Relationship between HTML and CSS is to create a visual aspect of webpages.